 Healthier thought patterns.
 A trauma-informed therapist guides the patient through the process of restructuring negative thoughts that keep them trapped in addictive behaviors.
 These restructured thoughts help the patient cultivate thoughts promoting safety and positivity.

 Every guest at Freeman Recovery Center receives a thorough medical and psychological assessment, as well as support from our licensed medical and clinical staff to ensure that co-occurring diagnoses are addressed.
 Beginning with detox, our team treats both the substance use disorder and the underlying mental health disorder.
+Lastly, we accept Aetna insurance for those who qualify.
 If you or a loved one struggle with addiction or a mental health disorder, please contact us today.